nixworks/public/news/2014/12/8/index.md

 ##### Israel
 ### [The Israeli Knesset votes to dissolve itself with new elections called for March 17. ](/news/2014/12/8/the-israeli-knesset-votes-to-dissolve-itself-with-new-elections-called-for-march-17.md)
-_Context: Israeli legislative election, 2015, parliament in Israel, Israel_
+_Context: parliament in Israel, Israel, Israeli legislative election, 2015_

 ## [Previous Day...](/news/2014/12/7/index.md)